 Do you offer an engagement or pre-wedding shoot?

 Certainly.
-I charge an extra $360 for this, paid prior to the shoot.
+I charge $360 for this, paid prior to the shoot.
 It takes around 60-90 minutes and is captured leading into sunset.
 Location can be anywhere within 75kms of Torquay, and I can give some recommendations on some nice spots as well.
 It's a great chance to catch up, and use some of this images in the lead up for save the date cards, or on the big day to fill space of the happy couple - that's you 2 love birds!
 For turnaround time, this would need to happen at least 6 weeks prior to your wedding if you wish to display or use any of them on your wedding day.
 All images are high resolution and available via USB.
 There's no copyright or watermark from my end.

 Do you offer video services?